harwooja/LowPoly/README.txt

 RUNNING / COMPILING

 Included is a .exe file that should work on Windows.
 If not, just run “make” to use the makefile provided.
-Tested (successfully) on OS X, Windows 7, and Linux.
+Tested (successfully) on OS X, Windows 7, Windows 8.1 and Linux.

 ADDITIONAL GRAPHICS FEATURES